-As one prolific striker waved goodbye to Leeds United at the weekend, another sat in the stands just wanting to say hello again.
+As one prolific striker waved goodbye to Leeds United, another sat in the stands just wanting to say hello again.

 While Chris Wood felt the ire of Leeds fans as he neared the completion of his £15million transfer to Burnley, Luciano Becchio travelled to Sunderland to support the team he last appeared for over four years ago.

 Becchio only scored four more Championship goals for Leeds than Wood, but in terms of how fondly the two players will be remembered at Elland Road, the Argentine will always be a cherished son, whereas their most recent No.9 will be a cousin you begrudgingly make conversation with every Christmas – he’s still family, but you’ve not really got anything in common.

-It often goes overlooked that supporting a football club is less about results, league positions or financial accounts and more about moments.
+It often gets forgotten, but supporting a football club is less about results, league positions or financial accounts and more about moments.

 It’s why Manchester City don’t print ‘Premier league champions 2011-12′ on their tickets and instead print ’93:20’, the exact time Sergio Aguero crashed home that seismic goal against QPR.